Primary clarifier for purification

 A primary clarifier is a wastewater treatment unit used to separate heavy solids and grease from wastewater.
 This is the first stage in wastewater treatment.
 It consists in preparing the water for the following treatments.

-Multi-chamber clarifiers offer unique advantages over other clarifiers.
+Multi-chamber clarifiers offer a number of advantages, including better access for cleaning the lamellae and easier emptying of the sludge accumulating at the bottom, preventing it from building up and creating unpleasant odours.
+They offer unique advantages over other clarifiers.
 They are particularly beneficial for a variety of applications.

 • Space optimization: Unlike traditional clarifiers, they are designed to maximize settling area in a small space.
 This clearly makes them ideal for areas where space is limited.